codio-templates/onboarding/.guides/content/Auto-created-test-students-d9c2.md

 The organization owner will need to provide you with the passwords for each of these users so you can log in.

 ## Try logging in
 At this point it is a good idea to check that you can log in to a test student account.

-Please give it a go.
+If you want to work as both faculty/teacher and a student simultaneously then you should follow these steps as Codio does not allow you to be logged in as 2 different users in the same browser.

+- Log in as faculty/teacher (which is probably the case now) in your main browser.
+- Then, *either* open a new browser type *or* open an incognito/private browser window.
+- Finally, login to this second browser as the student.